adaorachi/ghEditor/README.md

 - **toolTip:** (Object) This displays icon tooltips, an informational text box when a toolbar icon is hovered on.
   - **enabled:** (Boolean) If set to `false`, disable toolbar button tooltips.
 Defaults to `true`.
   - **toolTipText:** (Object) This defines a key-pair-value of icon names and their respective tooltip text.
 A list of the tooltip texts is seen in the **Toolbar** section.
 - **uploadImage:** (Object) This defines the upload image feature.
 This is configured to use the [google firebase](https://firebase.google.com/) storage bucket.
-In order to make this feature work, you must create a [firebase](https://firebase.google.com/) storage bucket for your app and have access to its configurtion.
+In order to make this feature work, you must create a [firebase](https://firebase.google.com/) storage bucket for your app and have access to its configuration.
-   - **enabled:** (Boolean) If set to `true`, enables the upload image feature.Defaults to `false`.
+   - **enabled:** (Boolean) If set to `true`, enables the upload image feature.
+Defaults to `false`.
     - **config:** (Object) This includes the firebase configuration which can be copied from your firebase app console.
-The only detail needed is the `storageBucket` value.
+The only detail needed is the `storageBucket` option.

 ```
 const gheditor = ghEditor();